laceyaguigam/Professional-README-Generator/README.md

 ## Description

-The purpose of this project is to create a README using node js
+The purpose of this project is to create a professional README using node

 ## License